 “The Sea Ranch Nonhuman Residents Project” is a chance for the humans of The Sea Ranch to challenge the stereotype that “all old white people are authoritarian.”
 In this time–when state-level authoritarianism surrounds us–and in this place, in California, it is imperative we are relationally democratic.
 It is our responsibility as U.S. citizens to share power.
 No social, economic, religious, or academic status relieves any of us of that responsibility.
 No age reached.
 No experience level.
 No exceptions.

 When we encounter relational power-stealing, we must speak up, reframe the relation to share power, and provide a democratic alternative.
-“The Sea Ranch Nonhuman Residents Project” is an effort to demonstrate and model those steps.
+“The Sea Ranch Nonhuman Residents Project” is an effort to demonstrate, model, and document those steps.